 Since Lancaster Bible College | Capital Seminary & Graduate School is regionally and nationally accredited, students should be able to transfer most credits to other institutions.
-Copies of transcripts may be requested in writing for the established fee.
+Copies of transcripts may be requested for the established fee by clicking the Request Transcript link found on the website.
 Such transcripts will be forwarded by mail to appropriate institutions, but are not issued directly to students.
 Transcripts will not be issued for students who have outstanding account balances.